bitnose/learning-blog/content/posts/post-7.md

     local$ ssh anniina@<IP>

-Next, back to root connection, I disabled the root access, restarted the ssh service and quit the session with root.
+Next, back to the root connection, I disabled the root access, restarted the ssh service and quited the session with root.

     root$ sudo usermod --lock root
     root$ sudoedit /etc/ssh/sshd_config

+{{< figure src="/img/h7/permit.png" title="" width="600">}}

     root$ sudo service ssh restart
     root$ exit

-**c) Asenna weppipalvelin omalle virtuaalipalvelimellesi.** Korvaa testisivu.
-Kokeile, että se näkyy julkisesti.
-(Muista tehdä reikä tulimuuriin).
+**c) Install a webservice on your machine.** Replace the test page.
+Check if it works online.
+Open a port in the firewall.

 I installed apache2, and checked it works: